darrenspriet/forheroku/README.md

     branch from the git link provided by heroku.
 This way, pushing code to heroku is SUPER easy.You just checkout to the heroku branch, pull from the master, then push (which pushes to the server).

-4. To use jsdoc, you need to put in the command line: jsdoc %project folder% * to generate a doc for your whole project
+4. To use jsdoc, you need to put in the command line:
+    First remove the node modules folder then run jsdoc %project folder% * to generate a doc for your whole project once generated move node modules back

 5. WHen using mongoose to get all the highscores of a specific user, it was easier for me to do just a find, then narrrow down the search, then trying to use findOne (just a username) and getting all the data that way.
 I suppose it makes more sense to use find when you want multi objects back (or a collection).